joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 Meanwhile, the friend I talked with originally sent me [an amazing article](https://www.heatheranneworld.com/post/homeschooling-is-not-the-same-as-crisis-schooling-advice-during-coronavirus-covid-19-shut-downs) that brought me back down to earth a bit:

-> This is my advice for those who have been thrust into schooling your kids at home due to the coronavirus COVID-19 shut downs.
-I'm a long time public school teacher and long time homeschool mom.
-I have been at this a combined total of 25 years and I have some encouragement to share as well as some words of reality.
->
 > You are NOT homeschooling.
 You are CRISIS schooling.
 There is a huge difference.
 You may choose to homeschool after this, but this is not what homeschooling looks like, not even remotely.
 >
 > Being home all day is NOT our normal!
 Our kids are not locked in their houses all day long.
 We also do all of the things your kids do with sports, dance, clubs, music, etc. in addition to our homeschool community connectedness.
 Our kids are also feeling disconnected and tremendous loss.